Fire at Blooming Grove apartment complex causes upwards of $20,000 in damages

-A fire at an apartment building in the town of Blooming Grove that displaced three people caused upwards of $20,000 in damages Friday, the Madison Fire Department stated.
+A fire at an apartment building Friday in the town of Blooming Grove displaced three people and caused upward of $20,000 in damages, the Madison Fire Department said.

-Emergency personnel responded to the report of a second-floor residential fire just before 5 p.m.
-Friday at the Holiday Gardens Apartments, 3522 Evan Acres Rd.
-No one was injured in the fire, which firefighters contained to a single unit, though two other apartments were affecting during their response.
+Crews responded to the report of a fire on the second floor just before 5 p.m. at the Holiday Gardens Apartments, 3522 Evan Acres Road.
+No one was injured in the fire, which was contained to a single unit, though two other apartments were affected by the firefighting response.

 Doomscrolling is when you are constantly scrolling on social media platforms and consuming endless amounts of bad news.

-Residents of the apartment building boarded Madison Metro Transit buses for shelter at the Badger Harley Davidson Friday evening as Dane County was under a tornado watch until 10 p.m.
+Residents of the apartment building boarded Madison Metro Transit buses for shelter at the Badger Harley Davidson as Dane County was under a tornado watch Friday evening.

-The American Red Cross helped arrange hotel rooms for two of the residents who couldn't return to their apartments, the Madison Fire Department stated.
+The American Red Cross helped arrange hotel rooms for two of the residents who couldn’t return to their apartments, the Fire Department said.

 Madison appears on a lot of 'best of' lists.
 Here are 25 of them